AsessionGuy/warn-me-lol/README.md

 ## Description

-Simple python script that warns the user by playing some <strong>alarming</strong> audio whenever it detects "LeagueClient" (or any other related process) running.
+Simple python script that warns you by playing some <strong>alarming</strong> audio whenever it detects "LeagueClient" (or any other related process) running.

-It has been tested on Windows 11 and Linux (Manjaro)
+The sound I that used can be found at [freesoundslibrary.com](https://www.freesoundslibrary.com/extreme-alarm-sound/), it was submitted by "SPANAC" but you can change it (mp3 files are recommended).

 ***
-## Dependencies
+## Requiriments

 Requires Python3.x and pip.
+It has been tested on Windows 11 and Linux (Manjaro)

 playsound and psutil libraries are also needed, they can be downloaded via pip: